News

 3. What do we know about ascorbic acid as a functional excipient to reduce nitrosamine risk?

-Multiple studies have demonstrated that ascorbic acid and alpha-tocopherol are safe and effective nitrite scavengers; recent discussions also indicate that these scavengers may not modify drug absorption.5,7,8,9 Internal research at dsm-firmenich, outlined in the presentation, includes further studies on the efficacy of ascorbic acid in reducing nitrosamine formation.
+Multiple studies have demonstrated that ascorbic acid and alpha-tocopherol are safe and effective nitrite scavengers; recent publications also show no impact on drug absorption at low levels.5,7,8,9 Internal research at dsm-firmenich, outlined in the presentation, includes further studies on the efficacy of ascorbic acid in reducing nitrosamine formation.
 Firstly, we looked at the ability of ascorbic acid to decrease the amount of nitrite in a placebo tablet.
 We saw that it was able to reduce nitrite levels when used in a tablet produced by either direct compression or wet-granulation, with its effects increasing with higher concentrations – up to one percent.
 Next, we investigated ascorbic acid in a standard tablet formulation with a model API.
 We subjected a control and a formulation containing one percent ascorbic acid to two weeks of stress testing at high temperature and humidity and compared nitrosamine content after this time.
 The presence of ascorbic acid significantly reduced nitrosamine levels in the tablet.
 This effect was also repeated in two other drug models with different formulations and characteristics.

 Using low levels of nitrite scavengers – even below one percent – in combination with low nitrite level APIs and excipients has been shown to significantly minimize nitrosamines.
 However, ascorbic acid is commercially available in a range of purities and grades, so it is important to evaluate how this will impact its efficacy when developing a formulation.
 In general, the smaller particle size of ultra-fine powders ensures the closest contact between the nitrite scavenger and nitrite source, leading to higher efficiency.
 It is also important to consider the manufacturing route, as wet-granulation poses a higher risk of nitrosamine formation compared to direct compression.
 Vitamin purity itself is also a major consideration during drug development, as it ultimately impacts the quality of the final formulation.
 As a purpose-driven innovation partner in the pharmaceutical industry, dsm-firmenich can provide not only the high-quality products, but also the technical guidance to successfully use nitrite scavengers within drug products, whether reformulating existing medicines or developing new pharmaceuticals.